andrei-stoica26/henna/README.md

 ![](man/figures/network_plot.png)

+### radialPlot

-- `radialPlot`: Plot positive integer-valued points over concentric circles, with points located more centrally representing higher values.
+This function plots positive integer-valued points over concentric circles, with points located more centrally representing higher values.

+An application is visualizing genes involved in a network.
+Just like `networkPlot`, `radialPlot` can distinguish genes belonging to different connected components:

 ![](man/figures/radial_plot.png)